MTCC-Plc/standards/README.md

 # standards

-Libraries, constants and function that are standard to MTCC and that can be used across different applications to achieve consistency.
+Libraries, constants and functions that are standard to MTCC and that can be used across different applications to achieve consistency.

 ### Installation